Thanksgiving Chicken & Gravy

 • optional: 1 tablespoon heavy cream

-• kosher salt & ground black pepper, to season
+• kosher salt and ground black pepper, to season

 Instructions

 1. Mix the herb oil: At least one day before roasting the chicken, prepare the herb oil.
-Add the Worcestershire sauce, olive oil, garlic, & herbs to a small bowl.
+Add the Worcestershire sauce, olive oil, garlic, and herbs to a small bowl.
 Whisk to combine.
-Cover & set aside to infuse at room temperature for 1 day.
+Cover and set aside to infuse at room temperature for 1 day.
 How to Make Thanksgiving Chicken, step 1: Mixing the savory herb oil.
 A clear glass mixing bowl filled with savory herb oil ingredients, that have been mixed together, sits centered on a lightly colored textured surface.
 A gold spoon rests in the mixing bowl that was used to combine the marinade.
 Surrounding the mixing bowl are extra ingredients: garlic, herbs, and a small white ramekin filled with kosher salt.

 2. Mix the herb butter: Add all listed herb butter ingredients to a medium bowl.
-Season with ½ teaspoon kosher salt & ground black pepper as desired.
+Season with ½ teaspoon kosher salt and ground black pepper as desired.
 Mix to combine well.
 Set aside for immediate use, or store in an airtight container in the refrigerator for up to 1 week.
 How to Make Thanksgiving Chicken, step 2: Mixing the herb butter.
 A clear glass mixing bowl filled with herb butter ingredients, that have been mixed together, sits centered on a lightly colored textured surface.
 A gold spoon rests in the mixing bowl that was used to combine the herb butter.
 Surrounding the mixing bowl are extra ingredients: garlic, herbs, a small white ramekin filled with kosher salt, and an empty butter wrapper.

 3. Prepare the chicken: Up to 1 hour before you’d like to begin roasting the chicken, pull it from the refrigerator to give it a chance to warm to room temperature for more even roasting.
 If you prepped the herb butter in advance, this is a good time to pull that from the refrigerator as well, so it has the chance to soften a little.
 If present, remove the neck and tail.
 Use kitchen shears to trim any excess fat or skin flaps from chicken.
 Use paper towels to pat the surface of the chicken completely dry.
-Set it on a large plastic cutting board, with the savory herb oil & herb butter nearby for ease.
+Set it on a large plastic cutting board, with the savory herb oil and herb butter nearby for ease.
 Using kitchen twine, tie the chicken’s legs together, securing them tightly against the breasts.
 Thanksgiving chicken ingredients arranged on a lightly colored textured surface: a whole chicken sits atop a couple of pieces of crumpled brown parchment paper, savory herb oil, herb butter, kosher salt, garlic, baby potatoes, and fresh herbs.
 A pair of kitchen shears rest atop the parchment paper alongside the whole chicken.

-4. Season the chicken: Use your hands to spread the prepared herb butter from Step 2 between the chicken skin & meat.
+4. Season the chicken: Use your hands to spread the prepared herb butter from Step 2 between the chicken skin and meat.
 To separate the skin from the meat, work your hand gently under the skin over the breast, sweeping from side to side, tearing any tissue connecting the skin to the meat.
 Work your hand down the side of the chicken into the thigh and leg area.
 Do not tear or remove the skin from the chicken.
-Buttering the chicken meat directly helps keep it juicy & flavorful.
+Buttering the chicken meat directly helps keep it juicy and flavorful.
 Transfer the chicken to a large mixing bowl.
 Drizzle half of the prepared savory herb oil over the surface of the chicken, turning to coat the chicken in the oil.
 Set aside to marinate for 30 minutes while the oven preheats.
 How to Make Thanksgiving Chicken, step 4: A whole chicken seasoned with herb butter and a savory herb oil marinade sits inside a glass mixing bowl.
 The mixing bowls sits atop a lightly colored textured surface while loose fresh herbs, a small white ramekin filled with kosher salt, a bowl of prepared herb butter with a gold spoon resting inside, and a bowl of savory herb oil surround the whole chicken.

 5. Preheat the oven: Meanwhile, as the chicken rests, preheat the oven to 425 degrees F, ensuring an oven rack is positioned in the lower third of the oven.
 Pour the avocado oil in an 11-inch cast iron skillet, spreading it to coat the bottom of the skillet.
 Place the skillet on the oven rack, allowing it to preheat as the oven preheats.
 Avocado oil is poured into a cherry red Staub 11-inch cast iron skillet.
 The skillet rests atop a lightly colored textured surface and there is a white and blue striped linen napkin placed underneath the skillet.
 Fresh herbs sit on the surface in the background.

-6. Roast the chicken: Once the oven is preheated, lightly season the chicken with kosher salt & ground black pepper.
+6. Roast the chicken: Once the oven is preheated, lightly season the chicken with kosher salt and ground black pepper.
 Transfer the chicken to the preheated cast iron skillet, shaking off any excess marinade.
 Reserve excess marinade.
 Roast the chicken for 30 minutes.
 A seasoned whole chicken is placed in a large cast iron skillet for roasting.
 The skillet sits a top a blue and white striped linen napkin and is surrounded by piles of fresh herbs.
 The skillet, napkin, and herbs sit atop a lightly colored textured surface.

 7. Add potatoes to the skillet: After 30 minutes of roasting, decrease the oven temperature to 400 degrees F. Move the skillet from the oven to the stovetop, then use tongs to transfer the chicken to a large plate.
 Place the baby potatoes in the hot skillet, then place the chicken on top of the potatoes.
 Pour the reserved marinade over the chicken, then carefully return the skillet to the oven.
 A large cast iron skillet is filled with cut baby potatoes cut side facing down for roasting.
 The skillet sits atop a blue and white striped linen napkin.
 A partially roasted chicken rests on a plate alongside the skillet as well as fresh loose herbs and a pair of tongs.
 All items sit atop a lightly colored textured surface.

 8. Roast & baste the chicken: Roast for an additional 45-60 minutes, removing the chicken from the oven every 15 minutes to baste in the drippings.
 To baste, simply spoon or brush the drippings in the skillet all over the surface of the chicken.
-If desired, rotate the skillet 180 degrees each time you place it back in the oven to promote even roasting & browning.
+If desired, rotate the skillet 180 degrees each time you place it back in the oven to promote even roasting and browning.
 Pull the chicken from the oven once an instant-read thermometer inserted in the thickest part of the thigh registers an internal temperature of 155 degrees F.An overhead shot of a large cast iron skillet is filled with cut baby potatoes, cut side facing down, and a whole partially roasted chicken on top.
 The skillet sits atop a blue and white striped linen napkin and the napkin sits atop a lightly colored textured surface.
 A woman's hand uses a basting brush to brush the chicken dripping at the bottom of the skillet all over the surface of the chicken.

-9. Rest the chicken: Very carefully transfer the roasted chicken from the skillet to a large flat surface & transfer the potatoes to a serving dish.
-Tent with foil & set aside to rest at room temperature for 10-15 minutes before carving.
-As the chicken rests, its juices will redistribute throughout the meat & its internal temperature will continue to rise to a safe 165 degrees F. An overhead shot of a finished roasted Thanksgiving Chicken atop a layer of roasted baby potatoes in a large cast iron skillet sits atop a blue and white striped linen napkin laid out on a lightly colored textured surface.
+9. Rest the chicken: Very carefully transfer the roasted chicken from the skillet to a large flat surface and transfer the potatoes to a serving dish.
+Tent with foil and set aside to rest at room temperature for 10-15 minutes before carving.
+As the chicken rests, its juices will redistribute throughout the meat and its internal temperature will continue to rise to a safe 165 degrees F. An overhead shot of a finished roasted Thanksgiving Chicken atop a layer of roasted baby potatoes in a large cast iron skillet sits atop a blue and white striped linen napkin laid out on a lightly colored textured surface.
 Loose sprigs of fresh herbs surround the skillet in both the foreground and background.

 10. Optional: Make the skillet chicken gravy: Carefully pour the drippings in the skillet into a bowl or large liquid measuring cup.
-Skim off half of the oil & discard.
+Skim off half of the oil and discard.
 Pour remaining drippings back into the skillet over medium-low heat.
 Sprinkle flour over the surface of the skillet and cook, whisking constantly, until a darkened roux forms, about 2-3 minutes.
 While whisking constantly, slowly pour in the white wine.
-Let the mixture bubble & reduce slightly.
+Let the mixture bubble and reduce slightly.
 Pour in the chicken stock.
 Continue to whisk until the gravy reduces to your desired thickness.
 Remove from the heat.
-If desired, stir in a little heavy cream (they gravy is otherwise very dark) & season with salt and ground black pepper as needed; this will vary based on the amount of salt in your drippings & your stock so use your judgement.
+If desired, stir in a little heavy cream (they gravy is otherwise very dark) and season with salt and ground black pepper as needed; this will vary based on the amount of salt in your drippings and your stock so use your judgement.
 Easy chicken gravy made from roasted Thanksgiving Chicken drippings fills a large Staub cast iron skillet.
 A wooden spoon rests inside the skillet and heavy cream has been poured into the gravy creating swirls of white cream ready to be mixed in.
 The skillet sits atop a blue and white striped linen napkin that rests atop a lightly colored textured surface.
 Sprigs of fresh herbs surround the skillet.

-11. Carve & serve: Carve, serve & enjoy!An overhead shot of two plates of carved roasted Thanksgiving Chicken served with roasted baby potatoes.
+11. Carve and serve: Carve, serve and enjoy!An overhead shot of two plates of carved roasted Thanksgiving Chicken served with roasted baby potatoes.
 The plates sits atop a blue and white striped linen napkin laid out on a lightly colored textured surface.
 A single silver fork rests on one of the plates and loose sprigs of fresh herbs surround the plates in both the foreground and background and a gravy boat filled with easy chicken gravy rests alongside the plates.

 Notes